Connect to Nature

 Don’t forget to pack paper.

 Not sure where to start?
-Print out paper’s guide to forest bathing for some suggestions, such as listening to wildlife in the trees, watching sunlight filter through flora, breathing in and tasting crisp woodland air, smelling nature’s many fragrances and feeling the texture of tree bark, rocks and earth.
-Enhance your excursion by packing a paper journal.
-Use your journal to help you focus and identify what you’re seeing, touching, smelling and feeling.
-Recording your experiences on paper can help bring you into the present and help improve your memory of the outing.
+Print out paper’s guide to forest bathing for some suggestions, such as listening to wildlife in the trees, watching sunlight filter through flora, breathing in and tasting crisp woodland air, smelling nature’s many fragrances, and feeling the texture of tree bark, rocks and earth.

 Find a Forest Bathing Guide

-“When I guide people in the practice or [am being led], there’s definitely a difference in the relationship connection that occurs between people and what we call the ‘more than human world,’” Conway says.
+“When I guide people in the practice or [am being led], there’s definitely a difference in the relationship connection that occurs between people and what we call the ‘more-than-human world,’” Conway says.
 “You notice things that are different, [and] you notice your deep connection to it all.”

 Ready to experience forest bathing for yourself?
-Find a local guide and don’t forget to pack a nature journal and a boxed water for your outdoor excursion.
+Find a local guide, and don’t forget to pack a nature journal and a boxed water for your outdoor excursion.